homebrew-ec-foss/homebrew-internethome/src/posts/tilde-5.0-barrel-ly-learning.md

 ![Softmax](https://i.ibb.co/MxmqKk9x/softmax.png)

-The Critic just watches and judges.
-Instead of choosing an action, it estimates how good the current state is by producing a value, V(s).
+The Critic watches and judges, estimating how good the current state is by producing a value, V(s).

 Simply put: the Actor decides what to do, the Critic decides how that action has affected the state.